 Perfect for: The Serious Outdoorsman

 If you are the kind of adventure duo that goes on long hikes or backpacking excursions, this backpack is for you!
-While this backpack may not be as spacious as the PetAmi Deluxe, it has a lot more pockets and storage for your personal items and various other gear you may need on your longer treks.
+While this backpack may not be quite as spacious as the PetAmi Deluxe, it has a lot more pockets and storage for your personal items and various other gear you may need on your adventures.

-The Kurgo G-Train wears more like a regular backpack and is durable and comfortable.
+The Kurgo G-Train wears more like a regular backpack and is durable and comfortable for both kitty AND human (hands-down the most comfortable backpack we’ve tried)!

 >> Click here to shop the Kurgo G-Train K9 Backpack <<